 Tickets to the Ripley’s Aquarium of Canada range from 6 to 30 USD, depending on the tour and activity you’d like to take part in.
 These tickets can be purchased on the aquarium’s official website for a one-time visit.
 You’ll also find multiple-entry, annual passes at the same location.
 Other than that, you can even purchase Toronto CityPASS (details in the ‘Travelers tips’ section) and save up on costs.

-Skip the Line: Ripley's Aquarium of Canada in Toronto
+Ripley's Aquarium of Canada Skip-the-Line Admission Ticket

 Ripley's Aquarium of Canada information